Vico1993/Otto/README.md

 Otto is a bot designed to help you stay up-to-date with the latest news by monitoring RSS feeds and sending notifications via Telegram.

+This part of the code only contains the API with the gestion of the Mongo DB

 ## Table of Contents

 -   [Getting Started](#getting-started)